 After all, it’s excellent management experience if the kids are being groomed to take over their parent’s business.
 It can also relieve the head of the family of the additional responsibility of managing philanthropic endeavors.
 Additionally, Jim explains that most second-generation super-wealthy tend to have trouble finding their life’s passion and philanthropic opportunities can deliver that passion to them.

-You can easily find donors for your nonprofit and utilize information about next-generation givers using WealthEngine’s WE Search feature.
+You can easily find donors for your nonprofit and utilize information about next-generation givers using WealthEngine’s search feature.
 Its extensive database uses information from 60 sources, looking through 300 million profiles and 122 million households, covering past charitable contributions, stocks, assets, and more for high-profile donors and their family members.
 If a family member has shown an interest in a charitable organization similar to yours, WE Search can find them, their contact information, and an entire profile’s worth of other useful information.

 You should be thinking about continuing the cycle of giving into the future, but you should also consider the future of your organization and how you can use the donations you are campaigning for to grow it, making it more appealing to other donors.